teamCHARTA/Charta/README.md

-Charta is a online platform which deals with used paper This application is build with Flutter and Firebase For knowing more Watch:https://youtu.be/N5GJUNOmd6Y developed by:Team Charta
+Charta is an online platform which deals with used paper This application is build with Flutter and Firebase For knowing more Watch:https://youtu.be/N5GJUNOmd6Y developed by:Team Charta